Ultrasound-based detection of flow fronts in injection molds

 Any questions?

-K2022 in Düsseldorf, which is the leading trade show for the plastics and rubber industry, was a great success for the industry this year.
-Over 176,000 trade visitors from all continents traveled to the event, which was held at the Düsseldorf Exhibition Center.
-The trade visitors came from 157 different nations, and the show was a great opportunity for companies in the plastics and rubber industry to showcase their latest products and innovations.
+K2022 in Düsseldorf, the leading trade fair for the plastics and rubber industry, was a major success for the sector this year.
+More than 176,000 trade visitors from every continent traveled to the event, which took place at the Düsseldorf Exhibition Center.
+The trade visitors came from 157 different countries, and the trade show was a great opportunity for companies in the plastics and rubber industry to showcase their latest products and innovations.

-We at Moldsonics were one of the many exhibitors at K2022 and were pleased to showcase our latest ultrasonic sensor systems MoldFront and MoldUni, which are designed to increase accuracy and efficiency of the manufacturing process in the plastics and rubber industry.
-The sensor system is able to detect the smallest variations in the manufacturing process, which allows for better control and more consistent results.
-All parameters, which go far beyond pressure and temperature sensing, can be measured without coming into contact with the melt.
+We at Moldsonics were one of the many exhibitors at K2022 and were pleased to present our latest ultrasonic sensor systems, MoldFront and MoldUni, which were developed to improve the accuracy and efficiency of manufacturing processes in the plastics and rubber industries.
+The sensor system is capable of detecting even the slightest fluctuations in the manufacturing process, enabling better control and more consistent results.
+All parameters—far beyond just pressure and temperature—can be measured without coming into contact with the melt.

-To demonstrate the many possibilities of our sensor system, we had set up a measurement case at our booth.
-Visitors to the show were able to see the system live in action, and many of them were impressed by its resolution accuracy and the new measurement possibilities.
-In addition to our own booth, our sensor system was also in operation at three partner booths so that even more visitors could see it in operation.
+To demonstrate the many capabilities of our sensor system, we set up a measurement kit at our booth.
+Visitors to the trade show were able to see the system in action, and many of them were impressed by its resolution accuracy and the new measurement capabilities.
+In addition to our own booth, our sensor system was also in operation at three partner booths, allowing even more visitors to see it in action.

 IMG 5190 scaled Moldsonics K2022